rcsnnn/FaceReverter/README.md

 <h1>FaceReverter</h1>
 </center>

 To install you can use faceReverterModule.lua and make a module.
-Or get the model on roblox and follow the instructions.
+Or get the model on [roblox](https://create.roblox.com/dashboard/creations/store/84351471308087/).

 ## Setup
 Drop the module in `ReplicatedStorage`, then call it from both the server and client: